Azure-Samples/Hybrid-Storage-Go-Dataplane/README.md

     git clone https://github.com/Azure-Samples/Hybrid-Storage-Go-Dataplane.git
     ```

+5. Move the Hybrid-Storage-Go-Dataplane folder to your $GOPATH/src folder.

+6. Open a Powershell or Bash shell in $GOPATH/src/Hybrid-Storage-Go-Dataplane and enter the following commands:

+    ```
+    go mod init Hybrid-Storage-Go-Dataplane
+    go mod tidy
+    go get github.com/Azure/azure-storage-blob-go/azblob@v0.10.0
+    ```

+    NOTE: The azblob@v0.10.0 version is required for AzureStack.

-5. Create a [service principal using a certificate](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-create-service-principals#create-a-service-principal-using-a-certificate) to work against AzureStack.
+7. Create a [service principal using a certificate](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-create-service-principals#create-a-service-principal-using-a-certificate) to work against AzureStack.
 Make sure your service principal has [contributor/owner role](https://docs.microsoft.com/en-us/azure/azure-stack/azure-stack-create-service-principals#assign-role-to-service-principal) on your subscription.

-6. Create a file that you wish to upload to your container, ex: c:\testuploadgile.log
+8. Create a file that you wish to upload to your container, ex: c:\testuploadfile.log

-7. Fill in and export these environment variables into your current shell.
+9. Fill in and export these environment variables into your current shell.

     ```
     export AZS_ARM_ENDPOINT={your AzureStack Resource Manager Endpoint}
     export AZS_TENANT_ID={your tenant id}
-    export AZS_CLIENT_ID={your client id}
-    export AZS_CLIENT_SECRET={your client secret}
-    export AZS_CERT_PATH={your service principal certificate path}
+    export AZS_CERT_CLIENT_ID={your service principal client id associated with a .pfx certificate file}
+    export AZS_PKCS12_PASSWORD={password for your .pfx file}
+    export AZS_PKCS12_CERT_PATH={path to your password protected .pfx file}
     export AZS_SUBSCRIPTION_ID={your subscription id}
     export AZS_LOCATION={your resource location}
     export AZS_BLOB_FILE_NAME={name of the file you want to upload to your container, ex: testuploadfile.log}
     export AZS_FILE_ADDRESS={address of the file you want to upload to your container, ex: c:\testuploadgile.log}
     ```

-8. Note that in order to run this sample on ADFS environments, use `adfs` as the value of AZS_TENANT_ID environment variable.

-9. Run the sample.
+10. Run the sample.

     ```
     go run app.go